GSA/piv-guides/pages/locally-trusted-ocsp.md

   9. From inside the window that displays the installation results, under the **Active Directory Certificate Services** heading, click on **Configure Active Directory Certificate Services on the destination server**.

-If you are logged into the server with (at least) local administrator rights, you will not need to change the credentials in the **AD CS Configuration** wizard. <!-- Does this wizard pop up automatically?
+  > If you are logged into the server with (at least) local administrator rights, you will not need to change the credentials in the **AD CS Configuration** wizard. <!-- Does this wizard pop up automatically?
 How do you find it and do you click on it? -->

+  10. Click through the wizard prompts.
+Then, click on **Configure**.
+When the configuration finishes, click on **Close**.
-Click through the wizard, click *Configure* then *Close* when it finishes.
-You can now close the *Add Roles and Features Wizard*.
-As a best practice, you may wish to reboot the server before continuing.
+  11. Close the **Add Roles and Features Wizard**.

+  > As a best practice, reboot the server before continuing.

 ### Obtain OCSP Responder Certificate

-There are primarily two different approaches for obtaining certificates for the Microsoft OCSP Responder implementation.
-In one approach, the Online Responder has permissions to automatically request certificates from an online Microsoft CA on the same domain.
-If done in a dedicated, network isolated domain with hardware security modules, this approach can be relatively secure.
-The other option, which is described to a an extent below, is to manually install a certificate which you obtain from an offline CA.
+One of two primary approaches exist for obtaining certificates to deploy the Microsoft OCSP Responder. <!-- Correct meaning? -->For the first approach, the OCSP Responder has permissions to automatically request certificates from an online Microsoft CA that resides on the same domain.
+If done in a dedicated, network-isolated domain <!-- What you refer to as a local network above?
+Best to use same terms. -->with hardware security modules, this approach can be relatively secure.
+The second approach, which is described below (to limited extent), is to obtain a certificate from an offline CA <!-- Explain "offline CA" -->and manually install it.

 > <i class="icon-info"></i>  Regardless of the certificate issuance approach, Windows clients require every certificate in the chain, *including the self signed root*, to express OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension.